 About Richard Louv

-> He is married to Kathy Frederick Louv and the father of two young men, Jason, 29 and Matthew, 23.
-He would rather fish than write.
+Married to Kathy Frederick Louv, he is the father of two young men, Jason and Matthew.
+He would rather hike than write.

 Additional information on Richard’s books can be found in the books section of this website, www.richardlouv.com.

 For speaking and media information, please contact Jacqueline Green Public Relations: email@example.com.